manics/omero-cli-externalconfig/README.md

 ## Configuration files

-Configuration files should be in either YAML or JSON format.
+Configuration files must be in either YAML or JSON format.
 They should contain one or more top-level keys with names ending in `*_set` for properties to be set and `*_append` for properties to be updated by appending/adding the new values.
 The values of each item in an `*_append` dictionary must be a list or dict depending on the expected type.